paulphys/radiosource/README.md

 python3 -m pip install jupyter
 ```
 ### Important notes
+* use the Jupyter Notebook for ease of operation
-I would recommend creating a folder for the created images
+* create a subfolder for the images called 'img'